-The current Codex CLI starts the device code flow with codex login --device-auth, then prints the OpenAI device-login URL and a one-time code for the browser step.
-After the browser authorizes the session, Codex stores the login locally and reuses it in later CLI and IDE extension sessions.
+The codex login --device-auth command starts the ChatGPT device-code flow, prints the OpenAI device-login URL, and shows a short one-time code for the browser step.
+After the browser approves the code, Codex stores the local ChatGPT login for later CLI and IDE extension sessions.

 Related: How to check Codex login status